creeperDoesRedstone/XSharp/README.md

 ```
 define identifier value
 ```
-From that point, the compiler will replace all instances of the constant with a number.
+From that point, the compiler will replace all instances of the constant with its defined value.

 Variables are defined using the `var` keyword:
 ```
 var identifier expression